 Each year the College receives a large number of enrolment enquiries and we encourage prospective parents and students to participate in the Open Night Events, College tours and other information programs.

 Initially, you should telephone the College on 9580 1184 where you can register your interest and complete an enrolment enquiry over the phone by suppling the student’s name, current year level, current school, and the reason for wanting to enrol.
-You will also be asked to send to our admin Team your child’s most recent school reports and a copy of your child’s birth certificate/passport.
+You will also be asked to send to our admin Team your child’s most recent school reports and a copy of your child’s birth certificate/passport as well as proof of in zone address – this can be a copy of a gas/electricity bill or contract of sale/lease.

 In the event that the parents are separated, written consent to enrol the child should be provided by the parent with whom the child is not normally living.